 Using Cornstarch for a Gluten-Free Bechamel

-If you're aiming for a gluten-free bechamel or simply want to avoid using flour, cornstarch is an excellent alternative.
+Cornstarch is an excellent alternative if you're aiming for a gluten-free bechamel or want to avoid using flour.
 This also works well if you're lactose intolerant and using lactose-free milk, which can be less forgiving with a flour-based roux.

 To use cornstarch: